CIROH-UA/ngen-datastream/research_datastream/terraform/GETTING_STARTED.md

     ]
 ```

-9) Finally, execute the state machine.
-Issue this command from a local linux terminal.
+## 4. Execute the state machine.
+Issue this command from a local linux terminal from the `terraform` folder.
 ```
 aws stepfunctions start-execution \
 --state-machine-arn <sm_ARN> \